Payment Process & Information

 Federal Work-Study or Seton Hill University Jobs

-Earnings from Federal Work-Study or Seton Hill University funded jobs are paid on the 15th of each month, and students may pick up their work study checks in the Office of Financial Services and the Registrar.
-Students may receive a check, have their pay directly deposited into their checking account, or have it posted onto their tuition account.
+Earnings from Federal Work-Study or Seton Hill University funded jobs are paid on the 15th of each month, and students may receive a check, have their pay directly deposited into their checking account, or have it posted onto their tuition account.

-Seton Hill offers a convenient payment plan through Tuition Management Systems.
+Seton Hill offers a convenient payment plan.
 Find out more on the Payments page of our site.

 Seton Hill offers a tuition deferment plan for students who receive tuition reimbursement from employers.
 This plan allows students to attend classes at Seton Hill University and defer payment of the tuition and fees until 45 days after grades are available.
 To participate in this program, the student must complete an Employer Verification Form, along with a term-specific employer statement or letter on company letterhead for each semester as confirmation of both employment and terms of the employer's reimbursement program.

 There is a $50 processing fee to defer your tuition, but the processing fee will be waived if the form and letter are received in the Student Accounts office before the end of the drop/add period in any semester.
 If the deferred portion is not paid within the 45 day grace period, a late fee of 1.5% of the balance due will be assessed on the student's account, and could prevent the student from enrolling in a future semester.
 If the employer's plan provides less than 100% of total tuition and fees, the student is responsible for payment of the difference (undeferred portion) for the entire semester prior to the first day of class in any semester.
 Deferrals for the final semester are due no later than two weeks prior to graduation.